TheBoss313/Guided-Design-Project-TDJ20/README.md

  * Noise (Everything, children in particular)
  ## Fabrication
 ### Order of Operations
+1. Take pieces 3, 7, 4 and put them together with glue and nails.
+2 pieces (3) are connected by a 7, and a 4.
+The 7 goes into the cutout at the top of 3, 4 connects between the very bottoms of 3s. there should now be 2 trapezoids.
+2. Take the trapezoids and 6 and put 6 as high up as it will go in the trapezoid, parallel to 7 and 4.
+Glue and nail.
+3. Repeat step 2 with piece 5 instead of 4.
+4. Piece 8 goes in between the top two horisontals in the trapezoid.
+Glue and nail.
+5. Piece 9 goes in between the middle two horizontals.
+Glue and nail.
+6. Connect the two trapezoids together to create a truncated pyramid.
+Connect at the corners with piece 0s.
+Glue and nail.
+7. Put piece 2s in between piece 0s (paird by side of pyramid).
+Sand if neccesary.
+Glue and nail.
+8. Sand & level tower by using small thin bits of wood.
 ### Build Schedule
 | Date       | What I completed today                          | What I will work on tomorrow            |
 |------------|-------------------------------------------------|-----------------------------------------|